Get into Emory

 Emory University by the Numbers

-Emory is ranked 21st in the most recent US News and World Report’s list of National Universities.
-Founded in 1939 by the Methodist Episcopal Church, Emory remains affiliated with the United Methodist Church and hosts about 8,000 undergraduate students on its 630-acre campus in Atlanta, Georgia.
-In the last admissions cycle, Emory accepted just 15 percent of their 17,500 applicants.
+Emory is ranked 24th in the most recent U.S. News and World Report’s list of National Universities.
+Founded in 1836 by the Methodist Episcopal Church, Emory remains affiliated with the United Methodist Church and hosts about 8,000 undergraduate students on its 630-acre campus in Atlanta, Georgia.
+In the 2022-23 admissions cycle, Emory accepted just 16 percent of their 33,534 applicants.

 Across all degree programs, students at Emory have access to over 80 majors, 60 minors, 13 pre-professional programs, and 13 joint majors (like Religion and Anthropology or Economics and Mathematics).
 Emory also offers two dual degrees: a BSE in Engineering with Georgia Tech, and a BSN in Nursing.
 Applicants can also apply for the Emory University Scholar Program, which offers additional programs and opportunities to first-year students.
-Whether part of a scholarship program or not, all students at Emory enjoy an 8:1 student-to-faculty ratio, and an average class size of 25 students.
+Whether part of a scholarship program or not, all students at Emory enjoy a 9:1 student-to-faculty ratio, and half of its classes have fewer than 20 students.

 FEATURED SERVICES